mysrejourney/mkdocs/docs/aws/vpc/create-vpc.md

 ![aws_110.png](../../assets/aws_110.png)

-Now the internet is flowing from end use to public EC2 and from public EC2 to private EC2 instance.
+Now the internet is flowing from end user to public EC2 and from public EC2 to private EC2 instance.